Outlined below are several important steps. Each one is an important aspect of the application process.

-It is Walla Walla University’s Wilma Hepker School of Social Work and Sociology responsibility to ensure the highest level of integrity and safety to our clients, students and community.
-Therefore, all MSW applicants to WWU are required to submit a criminal background screening prior to matriculation.
-A background screening is a review of any past activities that might signify a potential risk for clients or others, including criminal behavior, that otherwise may exclude a student from eligibility for field placement or licensure after the conclusion of their academic career.
-This policy is an effort to ensure the safety of MSW students and the vulnerable clients they will serve during their practicum experience.
+It is Walla Walla University’s Wilma Hepker School of Social Work and Sociology responsibility to ensure the highest level of integrity and safety for our clients, students, and community.
+Therefore, all MSW applicants to WWU must submit a criminal background screening before matriculation.
+A background screening is a review of past activities that might signify a potential risk for clients or others, including criminal behavior, that otherwise may exclude a student from eligibility for field placement or licensure after the conclusion of their academic career.
+This policy aims to ensure the safety of MSW students and the vulnerable clients they will serve during their time in field education.

 6. Write an admission essay

 The admission essay should provide a clear picture of who you are by addressing the two main areas with their stated components outlined below.